hudmarc/FFO-FishNet-Floating-Origin/README.md

 ![image](https://user-images.githubusercontent.com/44267994/204174643-73a6e8f3-87bf-44bf-aec3-24efed2978e2.png)

 You can also add an FODebugger component to your Observer prefab in order to debug where the floating origin is relative to the observer, to see the Observer Group the observer is in and the relative offset of that group.

+### AI/NPC's

+It should be possible to just add an FOObserver component to whatever AI you have that needs to travel far enough distances for floating origins to matter.
+Otherwise you can just have your AI's stay near their house/home base and despawn once the player is far away enough.

 ### Network Manager